mstksg/inCode/copy/entries/machines-3.md

 So, what's next?

+*   [Download the files of this post][codesamps], play along with the examples in this post, CTRL+F this page for "exercise" to find exercises, and try writing your own examples!

 *   Feel ready to be able to have a grasp of the situation you see `Auto` in the real world, such as in the popular FRP library [netwire][]!